 Connecting the booster cables back-ways is completely understandable.
 You’re running late, you’re in a flap it’s easy to get it wrong.
 Getting it wrong will sometimes cause problems though.

 Using the picture above as a guide, put the jumper cables on in sequence 1, 2, 3, 4.
-(It’s not important which car has the flat battery).

 Start the donor car and allow it idle for a few minutes (helps charge your battery).